+Longest River in India: India is a diverse country.
 India has a huge network of Himalayan and Peninsular rivers and is also known as the land of rivers.
+There are numerous rivers that flow across the country.
+Ganges River is the longest river in India and is also the 3rd largest river in the world.
 Many ancient civilizations thrived on the banks of rivers in India.
 Rivers in India are worshipped as they are the lifeline of every living being.
-Ninety percent of India’s river discharges its water into the Bay of Bengal and the remaining goes into the Arabian Sea.
-According to their source of origin, Indian rivers are classified as – Himalayan Rivers and Peninsular Rivers.
-Rivers like Indus, Ganga, Yamuna, Brahmaputra are Himalyan rivers and Mahanadi, Godavari, Krishna and Kaveri are Peninsular rivers.
+According to their source of origin, rivers in India are divided into two categories- Himalayan Rivers and Peninsular Rivers.
+Basically, Indian River system is classified into two part-Himalayan Rivers and Peninsular Rivers.
+The majority of the Indian rivers flow towards east and drain into the Bay of Bengal.
+There are only three rivers in India that run from east to the west.
+Rivers like Indus, Ganga, Yamuna, Brahmaputra are Himalayan rivers and Mahanadi, Godavari, Krishna and Kaveri are Peninsular rivers.

 Top 10 Longest Rivers in India

 |S.No.||River||Origin||Length in India (km)||Total Length (km)|

 |4||Narmada||Amarkantak, Madhya Pradesh||1312||1312|

 |10||Tapti||Satpura Range near Multai, Madhya Pradesh||724||724|

 - MHA Extends Lockdown Till 30th June: Check Unlock 1 Guidelines